Chatwood fans 11, Cubs hit 3 homers to beat Pirates 4-3

 TRAINER’S ROOM

-Cubs: 3B Kris Bryant was scratched because of gastrointestinal issues.
-David Bote replaced him at third. … LHP José Quintana (thumb surgery) threw 38 pitches in a bullpen session.
+Cubs: LHP José Quintana (thumb surgery) threw 38 pitches in a bullpen session.
 He is scheduled for another bullpen on Monday. … Contreras was hit on his left forearm by a pitch in the sixth, but he stayed in the game.

 UP NEXT